-It is worth noting about what is shown in Figure 9 that the increase in equipment costs increase partly due to WTG size, but also because of increasing water depth and distance to shore.
+It is worth noting about what is shown in Figure 9Error!
+Reference source not found. that the increase in equipment costs increase partly due to WTG size, but also because of increasing water depth and distance to shore.
 These are almost balanced off by decreased installation costs due to the higher turbine size and thereby a lower number of turbines and foundations per capacity.
-Markers in legend text: #) Based on formula expression \) Very site specific.
+Markers in legend text: #) Based on formula expression ) Very site specific.